david-prv/overmind/README.md

 Disclaimer: This tool is not intended to be used for any criminal act.
 It's used to find vulnerabilites on websites whose owners have given me express permission to do so!
 You are responsible for all your decisions.

-## Todo
+## Roadmap
+- FIX tool deletion issue in bundle.js
+- FIX tool removal procedure to clear interactions
-- Support for more native runners
+- ADD support for more native runners
-- Adjust tool integration to work with standard github-master ZIPs
+- ADD support for standard github-master ZIPs as integrables
-- Write snapshot creation tool
+- ADD snapshot creation tool

 ## Prerequisites